 Further information: As agriculture is a vocational subject it is important to become familiar with the practical aspects of farming before starting the course and gaining practical experience will help with this as well as ensuring that you have a good feel for the industry you are planning to enter.
 Gaining a variety of experience is extremely useful and as much of this experience as possible should be hands-on.
-If is also important to gain experience away from a home farm as you will be required to produce an independent reference when applying for placement opportunities.
+If you gain experience away from a home farm it is a good idea to obtain independent references as these may be useful when applying for placement opportunities later in the course.

 It is recognised that applicants from non-farm backgrounds and particularly those from non-rural backgrounds may find it challenging to obtain the necessary commercial farm experience.
 A good starting point would be to contact the local Young Farmers Club for advice on contacts in your area, approach the local NFU Office, place an advert in Farmers Weekly or other agricultural publications or online job boards, write prospective letters to farms in your area, or approach local agricultural colleges with a farm attached.

 You will need a minimum of four weeks' relevant work experience.
 All applicants must have at least two weeks recent experience in a veterinary practice before they can be considered for an offer.

 What constitutes a 'week'?
 35 hours (in a block or separate, however must cover different times of the day to experience different client types)